The deadline for paying the income tax for 2018 has passed, and so time again to prepare for next year’s filing.

 8% FLAT INCOME TAX RATE

-However, not all taxpayers can avail this option.
-VAT-registered taxpayers and compensation income earners, for instance, are disqualified from using the 8% Flat Income Tax Rate.
+However, not all taxpayers can avail themselves of this option.
+VAT-registered taxpayers and compensation income earners, for instance, are disqualified from using the 8 percent flat income tax rate.

-Mixed income earners can still avail the 8% Income Tax but only on their business/professional income.
+Mixed income earners can still choose the 8 percent income tax but only on their business/professional income.
 Their compensation income will still be subjected to graduated rates.

 For those earning purely from business/profession, the form to be used is BIR Form No. 1701A.
-Mixed income earners availing the 8% Flat Income Tax Rate are required to use BIR Form No. 1701.
+Mixed income earners using the 8 percent flat income tax rate are required to use BIR Form No. 1701.

 For more questions, you can contact us at [email protected] or (02) 622-7720.